 Muffins can be stored in an airtight container for up to 3 days.
 They can also be frozen for up to 2 months.

-Wait until the muffins are cooled completely before placing in zip lock bags and freezing.
+Wait until the muffins are cooled completely before placing them in zip lock bags and freezing.
 We always make school lunches the night before and this gives them enough time to defrost before school lunch breaks.

 For more muffin recipes check out these: